rackerlabs/design-system/_docs/style/focus-states.md

 ### Composition

-A focused state component consists of the following elements:
+Focus consists of the following elements:

-- **Glow**: The glow is the ring that appears around the focused element.
+- **Glow (required)**: The glow is the ring that appears around the focused element.
-- **Border**: Apply a border only to elements that already have a border.
+- **Border (optional)**: Apply a border only to elements that already have a border.

 {% endcolumn %}